AndrewCarlyle/life-game/README.md

 5. New child players currently spawn at a random location, this can be toggled using RANDOM_NEW_PLAYER_LOCATION in world.py

 TODO:
-- Use a simple GUI to display the world/players
 - Add water to work in a similar way as food currently does? --> Also means adding thirst attribute
 - Cap child attributes at 10? (with minimum of 0 as well?)